 However, more importantly a good rule of thumb to follow is that scale and risk of the decisions dependent on the study should be comparable to the market research sample size.
 If you are on the verge of making the most crucial business decisions, you should do as precise a job on market research as possible.
 If you are just looking to quickly check your gut on a minor decision, then you can likely get away with a smaller sample size.

-4) When in doubt, a sample size of ~400 per cell is generally a safe choice
+4) When in doubt, a safe sample size formula is ~400 per cell

 As we have shared in this article, there simply is no hard and fast rule when it comes to the correct sample size in market research and it all depends on the participants required, aims of your study, the scale and risk attached to the outcomes and the budget set aside for research.